Products of Animal Origin

 - The consignment must have a health certificate issued by the competent authority in the country where the goods originate.

 - Most consignments in the high BTOM risk category are already subject to physical import checks.
-These checks will continue in the same way after 31 January 2024

-- will need to enter Great Britain through a point of entry with a BCP that is designated to check them.
+Regardless of the risk category, all products subject to Sanitary and Phytosanitary official controls will need to enter Great Britain through a point of entry with a BCP that is designated to check them and may be subject to documentary, identity, and physical import checks.

 For EU goods entering Great Britain through west coast ports, there will be a different implementation date for identity and physical checks and for the requirement to enter through a port with a BCP.
 There is more detail in the Border Target Operating Model.